speakslikechris/technical-writing-portfolio/ExpressVPN Quick Start Guide.md

 ### ExpressVPN not signing in on Mac
 If you're having difficulties signing into the ExpressVPN Mac app, do these:
 * Check that the ExpressVPN app is up to date.
-Otherwise, download a new and udpated version.
+Otherwise, download a new and updated version.
 ![](https://i.postimg.cc/yYXbKCg6/SCR-20251029-qomw.jpg)
-* Check that your Mac is running on the latest operating system version.
+* Check that your Mac is running the latest operating system version.
 Follow this [official Apple guide](https://support.apple.com/en-ca/109033) to do so.
 * Confirm that your internet connection works.
 * Check if your subscription is still active.
 You can do so from your [ExpressVPN account dashboard](https://www.expressvpn.com/sign-in).